Managing someone else's finances

 Once a child turns 18, parents are no longer considered legal guardians, and the child becomes solely responsible for their own bank accounts.
 Where parents or guardians may previously have been able to access their child's accounts and provide support, this access is lost when the child turns 18.

 If your child is considered mentally capable by a doctor, your child will need to be the one to grant you access.
-To learn more about the different options, scroll back to the top of this webpage and select "I want to: Grant someone access to my account(s)".
+To learn more about the different options, go to Options to give someone access to your account(s).
 Your child will need to read through the options and decide what they think is right for them and their circumstances.

-If your child is not considered mentally capable of managing their accounts (e.g. they have a medical certificate from a doctor stating this), your only option is to apply via the Family Court for:
+If your child is considered mentally incapable of managing their accounts (e.g. they have a medical certificate from a doctor stating this), your only option is to apply via the Family Court for:

 • An Order to Administer Property or,